UttkarrshhPal/UttkarrshhPal/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/UttkarrshhPal](https://github.com/UttkarrshhPal)

-- 💬 Ask me about **Data Structures and Algorithms,Javascript ,Django ,ReactJS , NodeJS , FastAPI , Docker, ExpressJS,MongoDB**
+- 💬 Ask me about **Data Structures and Algorithms,Javascript ,Django ,ReactJS , NodeJS , NextJS , FastAPI , Docker, ExpressJS,MongoDB**

 - 📫 How to reach me **palutkarsh1901@gmail.com**